NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - 10 enemies can be spawned in the game: Squid I, Squid II, Centipede, Spider I, Leviathan, Gigapede, Squid III, Thorn, Spider II, Ghostpede.
 (Order is defined by the survival file structure, all enemies have a one-digit ID.)
 - Additionally there's an EMPTY spawn with ID -1.
 This has no purpose except that the end loop starts after the last EMPTY spawn.
 - The end loop is basically the same set of spawns over and over again, faster every time.
-- Every third wave all Gigapedes are changed into Ghostpedes.
+- Every third wave of the end loop, all Gigapedes are changed into Ghostpedes.
 - Every spawn contains one enemy and a delay value, the delay value represents the amount of seconds between the current spawn and the previous spawn.
 - The delay value supports decimal values, even though the game doesn't use this.
-This means you can spawn an enemy, for example every 4.5 seconds.
+This means you can spawn an enemy, for example at 4.5 seconds.

 #### Enemies and hand upgrades
 - Visit [devildaggers.info](http://devildaggers.info).

+### GUI explanation

+#### The arena
+- Left click on a tile to enable or disable it.
+- Scroll on a tile to change its height.
+- Right click on a tile to manually set its height.
+- The shrink preview shows a rough approximation of what the arena will be like at which second.
+This isn't entirely accurate because the application only uses 8x8 pixels per tile.

+#### The spawns list
+- The end loop is made bold.

 ### Advanced information